scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 Credentialing requirements for forensic scientists vary widely by state and laboratory specialty.
 The Forensic Specialities Accreditation Board (FSAB) recognizes ten certifying forensic science organizations—four of which are related to forensic biology.

-For example, the American Board of Medicolegal Death Investigators (ABMDI) certifies individuals who have the knowledge and skills to perform medicolegal death investigations according to national professional standards.
+For example, the American Board of Medicolegal Death Investigators (ABMDI) certifies individuals who have knowledge and skills to perform medicolegal death investigations according to national professional standards.
 Other FSAB-recognized certifying authorities include:

 • American Academy of Forensic Sciences (AAFS)